iivanoo/covid-apps-observer/data/data_ca/reports/resources/ca.albertahealthservices.contacttracing___1.5.0/report.md

 <img src="2_star_reviews_wordcloud.png" alt="ca.albertahealthservices.contacttracing 2 reviews"/>
 </p>

+> Idea is great, but for many weeks I used this app whenever I went out, and nothing was happening.
+Wasn't sure what was going on, maybe I was just safe.
+Then I found out, that in fact, there was actually nothing going on, this app wasn't working, and did nothing for a long time after its release.
+For an app that some people trust with their lives, literally, it sure sucks.<br> :date: __2021-01-03 15:22:50__

+> The app keeps asking me to restart my phone.
+I have done so at least five times now.
+That notification is very annoying.<br> :date: __2020-12-28 21:48:46__

 > Ok not great<br> :date: __2020-11-19 22:23:04__

 > As others have said, it's like the federal government app but worse.
 They should just make both available to Albertans and let us decide.
 My choice would be easy.<br> :date: __2020-11-11 23:44:19__